Generic Name: lopinavir/ritonavir (loe-PIN-a-vir/rit-OH-na-vir)

 - If you have any questions about Kaletra capsules, please talk with your doctor, pharmacist, or other health care provider.

-- Kaletra capsules is to be used only by the patient for whom it is prescribed.
+- Kaletra capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.